VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 #### Alerting rules

-The syntax for alerting rule is following:
+The syntax for alerting rule is the following:
 ```yaml
 # The name of the alert.
 Must be a valid metric name.
 alert: <string>